markjprice/cs11dotnet7/docs/bonus/advanced-features.md

 # Implementing advanced features for web services

-This is a bonus section for Chapter 15.
+> This is an optional bonus section for Chapter 15.
+It is not required to complete the rest of the book.